Skip to main content

 Chemical Science and the Environment

-Chemistry is the study of the structure, properties and reactivity of elements and compounds, and plays a key role in all physical, life and applied sciences.
-The topics covered include the structure of the atom, the periodic table, chemical bonding, chemical reactivity, environmental science, biogeochemistry, pollution, green chemistry and climate change.
+Chemistry is the study of the structure, properties and reactivity of elements and compounds and plays a key role in physical, life and applied sciences.
+You are introduced to the fundamental concepts of the application of chemistry.
+You examine the structure of the atom, the periodic table, chemical bonding and chemical reactivity.
+Learn about environmental science, biogeochemistry, pollution, green chemistry and climate change.

 Experimental Methods for Life Science